 When it comes to a healthy diet, most of the focus is on the food we eat.
 But what we drink can have a big impact on our health too!
 Yet, navigating the diverse world of beverages can be a struggle.
 Here’s a quick rundown on some of the most common beverages and how they affect our health.

-Water is the most commonly consumed beverage in the world – no surprise there!
+Water is the most common beverage in the world – no surprise there!
 It should be our main choice when we’re thirsty.
 In the United States, tap water is better regulated than bottled water and is just as safe and clean as bottled water (with some exceptions, such as Flint, Michigan).
-You can check with your local water company to assess the safety of your tap water and consider a water filter, if needed.
-The recommendation to consume eight glasses a day was based on a 1921 study of a single person (yes, a one person sample size), but when studied further, this amount actually appears to be a good recommendation for adults.1 A few studies have found that drinking sufficient water is associated with lower bladder cancer and heart disease rates, so we should be sure to stay hydrated with good ol’ fashioned H₂O.2-3 Check out our 6 Pillars of Nutrition, particularly Pillar 3 – Hydrate to Regulate, to learn more about why water is so essential for life.
+You can check with your local water company to assess the safety of your tap water and consider a water filter if needed.
+The recommendation to consume eight glasses a day was based on a 1921 study of a single person (yes, a one-person sample size), but when studied further, this amount actually appears to be a good recommendation for adults.1 A few studies have found that drinking sufficient water is associated with lower bladder cancer and heart disease rates, so we should be sure to stay hydrated with good ol’ fashioned H₂O.2-3 Check out our 6 Pillars of Nutrition, particularly Pillar 3 – Hydrate to Regulate, to learn more about why water is so essential for life.

-Tea is the second most consumed beverage in the world.
+Tea is the second most common beverage in the world.
 Although there are a wide variety of tea options, green and black tea are well studied.
 Both are rich in health-promoting polyphenol antioxidants and both appear to be good for our health.
-Overall, the data suggests that green and/or black tea consumption is associated with lower rates of cardiovascular disease and all-cause mortality.4-5 Interestingly, the consumption of dairy milk/cream along with tea blocks the cardiovascular benefits of tea, so it’s best consumed plain.6 There is less data on herbal teas but many popular options (peppermint, chamomile, ginger, hibiscus) are generally safe and may offer some health benefits.
+Overall, the data and beverage guides suggest that green and/or black tea consumption is associated with lower rates of cardiovascular disease and all-cause mortality.4-5 Interestingly, the consumption of dairy milk/cream along with tea blocks the cardiovascular benefits of tea, so it’s best consumed plain.6 There is less data on herbal teas but many popular options (peppermint, chamomile, ginger, hibiscus) are generally safe and may offer some health benefits.
 In fact, a few cups of hibiscus tea each day may help lower blood pressure.7 Although tea is healthy for most people, pregnant or breastfeeding women need to be more cautious: non-commercial herbal teas (due to a lack of data) should be avoided, as should any with caffeine, including green and black tea.8

-Coffee is the third most consumed beverage in the world.
+Coffee is the third most common beverage in the world.
 Similar to tea, coffee is rich in health-promoting polyphenols.
 Its consumption is associated with a lower risk of death from heart disease, respiratory diseases, diabetes and premature death in general.
 However, there are a few caveats to this observation.9-10 First, we need to be mindful of what we’re adding to our coffee.
-As the amount of added sugar and cream increase, the health benefits decrease.
+As the amount of added sugar and cream increases, the health benefits decrease.
 Additionally, it appears that there are genetic differences in how people metabolize caffeine.
 People can either be “fast metabolizers” or “slow metabolizers” depending on their genes.
 Fast metabolizers are not as affected by caffeine and typically see health benefits with coffee consumption.
 Slow metabolizers, on the other hand, are very sensitive to caffeine and consuming it may increase blood pressure and heart attack risk.11-12 We can get tested for the gene that dictates this (gene CYP1A2) or we can pay attention to how coffee/caffeine makes us feel.
 If we notice that coffee/caffeine increases our heart rate, blood pressure or makes us feel anxious, it’s probably best to avoid or limit it.

 Alcohol abuse and binge drinking are bad for our health – but you probably already knew that. 😉 Yet, there’s a common idea that moderate alcohol consumption is beneficial.
 Although some studies have found that people who consume alcohol in moderation (one drink per day for women and 1-2 drinks per day for men) tend to have less cardiovascular disease or tend to live longer, the results from these studies are inconsistent and often subject to confounding factors (e.g. people who drink in moderation tend to partake in other healthy lifestyle behaviors which may explain these observations).13-14 Additionally, there is a growing amount of research suggesting that the less alcohol we consume the better and that none may be best.15 This is especially true for cancer risk, as alcohol consumption increases our risk of a variety of cancers, including breast cancer, even at “moderate intake” levels.16 Given that the risks of alcohol consumption seem to far outweigh any benefits, it’s best to avoid or drastically limit alcohol intake.